 • Consolidate class notes at the end of every week.
 When you are reviewing your notes from your AP classes, try organizing the information as it relates to the sections on the exam.
 By grouping your notes into related “chunks,” you might find that it’s easier to remember (or refer back to) key points as you get further away from the lesson.
 An added bonus: Instead of having a year’s worth of scattered information to review as you start taking practice AP Exams, you’ll have clear, organized information with your note summaries.

 Planning for Your Future

 The College Board says that nearly all colleges and universities in the U.S. offer credit, advanced placement, or both based on your AP scores, typically with an AP score of 3 or higher.

-Some students have reported reducing an entire year of school using AP credits, meaning that your AP Exams could end up saving you a lot of money in college.
+In some cases, students are able to reduce their time in school by one, or even two, semesters, meaning that your AP Exams could end up saving you a lot of money in college.
 Of course, you will still need to find a way to pay for college, whether it is three, four, or more years.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
 See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.